kragen/derctuo/markdown/electroforming-networks.md

 xanthan or guar gum, or polyvinyl alcohol, or held together with a water-soluble binder; mixing some baking powder in may speed this process); melting it off, if it has a low enough melting temperature;
-degelling it by changing the pH, if it's a pH-dependent gel like poly(acrylic acid) or some carrageenans; etc.  Once the spacer is gone, hopefully without the wires sagging much, the electroforming process can begin.
+degelling it by changing the pH, if it’s a pH-dependent gel like poly(acrylic acid) or some carrageenans; etc.  Once the spacer is gone, hopefully without the wires sagging much, the electroforming process can begin.